ArrakisFinance/v2-periphery/README.md

 ### Updates for additional security on swaps:

-- on `ArrakisV2SwapExecutor.swapAndAddLiquidity` only 1 swap action is allowed.
+- on `RouterSwapExecutor.swapAndAddLiquidity` only 1 swap action is allowed.
 The executor will increase the allowance of the `swapRouter` for the amount being swapped.

 - Validate amount post-swap.
 Added parameter `_amountOutSwap` to `swapAndAddLiquidity` for validating the amount received after a swap.
 This parameter should consider price impact/slippage when being passed and the transaction should revert if balance difference pre/post swap is less than `_amountOutSwap`.